3D Animation Solutions | Software For Film & TV | Autodesk

 Autodesk software excels at making collaboration on 3D animation projects more efficient.
 The Media & Entertainment Collection includes all the tools necessary to build a powerful and scalable 3D animation pipeline.
 Add Flow Production Tracking (formerly ShotGrid) production management software to simplify animation reviews and project management and unify geographically dispersed teams.

 Autodesk software drives efficiency in 3D animation workflows.
-From 3ds Max and Maya for modeling and animation to Arnold for rendering and Flow Production Tracking (formerly ShotGrid) for production management, Autodesk software streamlines the entire process, from asset creation through final output.
+From 3ds Max and Maya for modelling and animation to Arnold for rendering and Flow Production Tracking (formerly ShotGrid) for production management, Autodesk software streamlines the entire process, from asset creation to final output.

 Recent updates to both 3ds Max and Maya have focused heavily on helping animators work more efficiently.
 For example, Cached Playback in Maya drastically increases the speed of animation playback by enabling you to evaluate iterations of animation right in the viewport, rather than producing multiple playblasts.